 There are simple ways to do this:

 - Ask clients how they found you.

 - Use special phone numbers with unique extensions in your ads.

-- Design special landing page websites with tracking codes or special urls for a specific sales, coupons, etc.
+- Design special landing page websites with tracking codes or special URLs for specific sales, coupons, etc.

 Not tracking your results is using the MUSTA Marketing Method.
 The MUSTA method is thinking that when more customers are coming into your business, then the marketing MUSTA worked.

 We are here to tell you that you cannot afford not to!
-Many of these businesses who refused to track their results, are no longer in business today.
+Many of these businesses that refused to track their results are no longer in business today.
 While you should always look at every cent you invest in marketing, in tough times it is even more important to create leverage through your investment in marketing and advertising.

 Calculate Your Marketing ROI (Return On Investment